Block diagonally symmetric lozenge tilings: Abstract

 \section{Abstract}

-We introduce a new symmetry class of both boxed plane partitions and lozenge tilings of a hexagon, called the \textit{$\mathbf{r}$-block diagonal symmetry class}, where $\mathbf{r}$ is an $n$-tuple of non-negative integers.
+We introduce a new symmetry class of both plane partitions and lozenge tilings of a hexagon, called the \textit{$\mathbf{r}$-block diagonal symmetry class}, where $\mathbf{r}$ is an $n$-tuple of non-negative integers.
 We prove that the tiling generating function of this symmetry class under a certain weight assignment is given by a simple product formula.
-As a consequence, the volume generating function of $\mathbf{r}$-block symmetric plane partitions is obtained.
+When $\mathbf{r}$ and weights are suitably chosen, our formula coincides with the number of domino tilings of the Aztec diamond and the number of alternating sign matrices up to a simple constant.
+We also deduce the volume generating function of $\mathbf{r}$-block diagonally symmetric plane partitions.
 Additionally, we consider \textit{$(\mathbf{r},\mathbf{r^{\prime}})$-block diagonally symmetric} lozenge tilings by embedding the hexagon into a cylinder and present an identity for the signed enumeration of this symmetry class in specific cases.
-Two methods are provided to study this symmetry class: (1) the method of non-intersecting lattice paths with a modification, and (2) interpreting weighted lozenge tilings algebraically as (skew) Schur polynomials and applying the dual Pieri rule.
+Two methods are provided to study this symmetry class: (1) the method of non-intersecting lattice paths with a modification and (2) interpreting weighted lozenge tilings algebraically as (skew) Schur polynomials and applying the dual Pieri rule.

 \subjclass{05A15, 05A19, 05B45, 05E05} \keywords{Lozenge tilings; non-intersecting lattice paths; Pieri rule; Schur polynomials; symmetry class}